equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 but when we need to do some search on `Publisher` keyword we just pass the `params` to `PublisherSearch` which then takes value of `params[:publisher]` to do some generic search used is some other place.

-Let's just assume that `PublisherSearch` is used in some other controller and we just want to reuse it.

 > Wait a minute, `BookSearcher` is not a service object !